Page 7.16 ( 16698)

 7. Select the most experienced passenger to sit next to you.

-8. Always begin an approach series with the one requiring the least effort.
+8. Always begin an approach series with the one requiring the

 9. Always depart with the return to field approaches most available.